 You already have a communications team - and they handle all your marketing and PR needs.
 So why would you consider getting help from an external agency?
-Here our editorial director Ellen Widdup gives you the perfect example of when collaboration with experts outside your usual team can really pay off.
+Here we give you the perfect example of when collaboration with experts outside your usual team can really pay off.

 PR agencies can work as a completely outsourced communications team for your business - handling all your media requests, writing all our press releases and liaising with journalists on your behalf.
 But they can also act as an extension to your in-house team.

 And there are huge benefits to this way of working.

 Firstly, a company or organisation can tap into expertise that their day-to-day team might not already bring to the table - in terms of national press contacts, specific skills, social media expertise or campaign brainstorming.

 Secondly, it can drastically reduce costs - allowing a business to only call on their external provider at times when the workload gets overwhelming for their nuclear team.

 The perfect example of this was our recent work with Bedford School.

 Prominent has worked alongside the Bedford School marketing team for a long time – offering them support when their four-man department were stretched and giving them some extra help during their busier school periods and bigger stories.

 However, without a doubt the biggest of these happened when pupil Benjie Ingram-Moore suggested to his 99-year-old grandfather Tom that he complete 100 laps of his garden by his 100th birthday – raising as much money as he could for the NHS during the coronavirus pandemic.

 Not only did we support the school to publicise this incredible feat – which captured the hearts of millions at home and abroad, led to Captain Tom being elevated to Colonel Tom and a whopping £30 million (and counting) raised for our health service.